Organizational Culture & Training:

 |---|---|---|---|---|---|

-| Centralized Ethics Office | Highly regulated or complex enterprises | Dedicated data ethics and compliance function | Clear authority, consistent standards, strong documentation | Risk of being seen as a gatekeeper far from the work | Formal reviews, approvals, and escalation paths |
+| Centralized Ethics Office | Highly regulated or complex enterprises | Dedicated data ethics, privacy, or compliance function | Clear authority, consistent standards, strong documentation | Risk of being seen as a gatekeeper far from the work | Formal reviews, approvals, and escalation paths |

 | Distributed Functional Ownership | Organizations with empowered business units | Business and product leaders in each function | Decisions made close to the data and the customer | Inconsistent interpretation without strong shared principles | Shared guidelines, local champions, periodic review |